kostenickj/de_id/README.md

 1) A .csv (comma-delimited text file) version of the Person-Course dataset.

-+Person-course is a secondary dataset that is generated based upon registration data and activity data, so is a merge of the edX tracking logs and student-level demographics.
++ Person-course is a secondary dataset that is generated based upon registration data and activity data, so is a merge of the edX tracking logs and student-level demographics.
 The original incarnation included such values as the number of courseware